A posteriori error estimation and adaptivity for multiple-network poroelasticity: Introduction

-The a-posteriori landscape for the more general MPET system \eqref{eq:mpet} is considerably sparse.
-A-posteriori error estimates for the two-field formulation of the Barenblatt-Biot equations (corresponding to the $J = 2$ case of~\eqref{eq:mpet}) have indeed been obtained by \citet{nordbotten2010posteriori}.
-In general, though, there has been little work on the development of a-posteriori error estimators for \eqref{eq:mpet}, for formulations with any number of fields, in the case of more than one fluid network (i.e.~$J > 1$).
-However, the recent work of \cite{ern-meunier-2009} developed an abstract framework for a-posteriori error estimators for a general class of coupled elliptic-parabolic problems.
+The a posteriori landscape for the more general MPET system \eqref{eq:mpet} is considerably sparse.
+A posteriori error estimates for the two-field formulation of the Barenblatt-Biot equations (corresponding to the $J = 2$ case of~\eqref{eq:mpet}) have indeed been obtained by \citet{nordbotten2010posteriori}.
+In general, though, there has been little work on the development of a posteriori error estimators for \eqref{eq:mpet}, for formulations with any number of fields, in the case of more than one fluid network (i.e.~$J > 1$).
+However, the recent work of \cite{ern-meunier-2009} developed an abstract framework for a posteriori error estimators for a general class of coupled elliptic-parabolic problems.

 In this manuscript, our focus is three-fold.
 First, we rigorously place the MPET equations in the context of coupled elliptic-parabolic problems.
 In particular, we consider extended spaces, bilinear forms and augmentation with a semi-inner product arising from the additional transfer terms.
-Second, we use this context to derive specific a-posteriori error estimates and error indicators for the space-time finite element discretizations of the multiple-network poroelasticity equations in general.
+Second, we use this context to derive specific a posteriori error estimates and error indicators for the space-time finite element discretizations of the multiple-network poroelasticity equations in general.
 In biomedical applications, two-field variational formulations are often used to numerically approximate the multiple-network poroelasticity equations~\citep{tully-ventikos-2011, vardakis-ventikos2016}, and we therefore focus on such here.
 Third, we formulate a physiological modelling and simulation-targeted adaptive strategy and evaluate this strategy on a series of test cases including a clinically-motivated simulation of brain mechanics.